List of Doctor Who home video releases: First Doctor

 Starring William Hartnell as the First Doctor.
-All surviving First Doctor serials and episodes were released on DVD from 2002 to 2013.
+Surviving First Doctor serials and episodes were released on DVD from 2002 to 2013.
 The surviving serials and episodes of Season 2 were released on Blu-ray in 2022.
+Two episodes recovered in 2026 are yet to be released on home media.

 All existing episodes from otherwise missing First Doctor serials have been released on the Lost in Time collection, with the exception of: Galaxy 4 episode 3, which was released as part of The Aztecs – Special Edition; The Reign of Terror which had its missing episodes animated for its individual DVD release; and The Tenth Planet which had its missing episode animated for its release as part of the Regeneration Box and individual DVD release.
 Lost in Time was released in two formats in Region 1, with individual releases for volumes one and two (which cover First Doctor and Second Doctor episodes respectively), as well as an edition combining both volumes.
 In Regions 2 and 4, Lost in Time is available only as the combined single volume.